bgoonz/gists-revamp/_CURRENT/e7b3e624/Deploy-React-App-2-Heroku.md

 Phase 1: Heroku Connection
 --------------------------

-If you haven't created a Heroku account yet, create one [here](https://signup.heroku.com/).
+If you haven’t created a Heroku account yet, create one [here](https://signup.heroku.com/).

 Add a new application in your [Heroku dashboard](https://dashboard.heroku.com/) named whatever you want.
-Under the "Resources" tab in your new application, click "Find more add-ons" and add the "Heroku Postgres" add-on with the free Hobby Dev setting.
+Under the “Resources” tab in your new application, click “Find more add-ons” and add the “Heroku Postgres” add-on with the free Hobby Dev setting.

 In your terminal, install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line).
 Afterwards, login to Heroku in your terminal by running the following:

     heroku login

-Add Heroku as a remote to your project's git repository in the following command and replace `<name-of-Heroku-app>` with the name of the application you created in the [Heroku dashboard](https://dashboard.heroku.com/).
+Add Heroku as a remote to your project’s git repository in the following command and replace `<name-of-Heroku-app>` with the name of the application you created in the [Heroku dashboard](https://dashboard.heroku.com/).

     heroku git:remote -a <name-of-Heroku-app>